 The Sonoma Coast appellation is the largest licensed American Viticultural Area (AVA) in the United States, containing over 500,000 acres across 750 square miles.

-Sonoma Coast Producers
+Sonoma Coast Pinot Noir

 Littorai

 Littorai is owned by Heidi and Ted Lemon, both with strong chops in the winemaking world.
 Ted was the first American hired as both a winemaker and vineyard manager at a winery in Burgundy.
 Their joint philosophy of winemaking is that wine is a reflection of the culture from which it springs.
 The Littorai esthetic is one of finesse, balance, and length.
 Ted was selected as winemaker of the year in 2010 by the San Francisco Chronicle.
-His love for terroir-based winemaking shines in his pinot noir.
+His love for terroir-based winemaking shines in his Pinot Noir.

 Failla